davelange/musical-waddle/articles/something-else.md

 ---
 title: Something else
 date: 2021-03-17T00:00:00.000+00:00
+excerpt: 'Apparently we had reached a great height in the atmosphere, for the sky was a dead black, and the stars had ceased to twinkle. '

 ---
 Something else here.
 So much content, as far as the eye can see!